Hezzu/Hezzu/README.md

 A Newbie programer from Poland.
 I attend Technical School with programming speciality.
 My grades are good when i actually bother to do something.
-I know basics of multiple programming languages but i can fluently use only 3 + HTML and CSS Super Lazy yet determinated to do things when im motivated
+I know basics of multiple programming languages but i can fluently use only 3 + HTML and CSS.
+Super Lazy yet determinated to do things when im motivated
 Also a Weeb...
 Like a super weeb
 ### 💬 Languages: 💬